tmtsoftware/esw-ts/docs/src/main/params/keys-and-parameters.md

 A **Parameter** is a Key and Value where the Value must be from a set of defined primitive types including binary data.
 The Value of a `Parameter` is always considered to be an Array of the type (i.e. if a single value is stored it is at array location 0).
 A Parameter is **immutable**; a modification to an existing Parameter will return a new instance.

 A Value can also have Units, which must be of the defined types.
 See **Units** for more information.
-At this time Units are informational only–no calculation or conversion support is provided.
+At this time Units are informational only – no calculation or conversion support is provided.
 Some systems may provide a key value with different units, and receiver can inspect the Units to make a decision on how to handle the value.

 A ParameterSet is a Set of Parameter.
 Various other message types include a **ParameterSet** (e.g. Setup, Event).
 A key is unique in a ParameterSet since it is a Set.